-After the both of them reach ground level, they’re quickly surrounded by numerous S.H.I.E.L.D. agents.
+After they both reach ground level, they’re quickly surrounded by numerous S.H.I.E.L.D. agents.
 Nick Fury emerges from the crowd and tells Steve whom he was fighting before telling his squad to stand down and return to base.
 Black Panther proceeds to inform our heroes about the death of his father that made him the new King of Wakanda and ends up surprising them when he reveals that Kleiser killed his dad.
 Fury suggests for the Avengers to help out, but Black Panther, even as the King of Wakanda, isn’t willing to drop his nation’s age-old law of having all outsiders be forbidden.
 As such, he takes his leave back to his homeland.
 From there, the scene ends with Fury giving the call to assemble.

 We then cut to the following day over at Pym Industries in Brooklyn where Hank Pym a.k.a.
 Giant Man (voiced by Nolan North) is experimenting on himself by seeing how tall he can grow.
 Observing him in action alongside a small group of scientists is his wife Janet Pym a.k.a.
 Wasp (voiced by Grey DeLisle-Griffin).
 However, Hank’s body starts to give out on him once he reaches 60 feet.
 As such, Janet gives the order to terminate the experiment as Giant Man is in the process of being slowly brought down to his original height.
 However, Hank gets irate at his wife for bringing two months worth of experimentation to an end.
 Wasp tries suggesting that they get to work on his mass reduction, but Giant Man refuses to go back to his Ant-Man past.
 As such, he storms out of the room just as Janet gets the call from Fury.

 We then cut to Mount Everest where Tony Stark a.k.a.
 Iron Man (voiced by Marc Worden) is doing some mountain climbing alongside his company’s vice-presidents.
-Just as he receives a call from his butler Jarvis (voiced by Fred Tatasciore), his personal life support system starts to fail on him.
+Just as he receives a call from his butler Edwin Jarvis (voiced by Fred Tatasciore), his personal life support system starts to fail on him.
 After he quickly manages to replace a dying battery with a new one, he hears about Fury’s call to assemble.
 After relaying a message that he’ll arrive when he can, the scene ends with Tony starting to climb back down alongside his corporate partners.

 We then have a quick scene where the Thunder God himself Thor (voiced by David Boat) is performing a mystical practice.
 Suddenly, he receives a horrific vision that shows his fellow teammates as dead corpses across a battlefield.